QliGenesis/Byte-By-Bytes-Chatbot/README.md

 # Using the Application

-5. After you run the program, enter http://localhost:8080 in your browser to access the basic non-streaming chatbot.
+5. After you run the program, enter http://localhost:8080/stream.html in your browser, to access the chatbot

-6. To access the streaming chatbot, enter http://localhost:8080/stream in your browser.

 # Special Thanks To: